GenericMappingTools/sphinx_gmt/CONTRIBUTING.md

 Once you have forked and clone the repository to your local machine, create an isolated environment for you to work:

-    cd gmtsphinxext
+    cd sphinx_gmt
     conda env create

-This will install all you need from conda-forge into a `gmtsphinxext` environment.
+This will install all you need from conda-forge into a `sphinx_gmt` environment.
 Activate it by running:

-    source activate gmtsphinxext
+    source activate sphinx_gmt

 ## Automation